CBSE Class 12 Biology Syllabus 2022-23 (Revised) – Download PDF

 d.
 Prepare a temporary mount of the onion root tip to study mitosis.

 e.
 Study the effect of different temperatures or three different pH on the activity of salivary amylase on starch.

 f.
 Isolate DNA from available plant material such as spinach, green pea seeds, papaya, etc.

 2. Study/observation of the following (Spotting)

 a.
 Flowers are adapted to pollination by different agencies (wind, insects, birds).

 b.
 Identification of stages of gamete development, i.e., T.S. of testis and T.S. of ovary through permanent slides (from grasshopper/mice).

 c.
 Meiosis in onion bud cells or grasshopper testis through permanent slides.

 d.
 T.S. of blastula through permanent slides (Mammalian).

 e.
-Prepared pedigree charts of any one of the genetic traits such as rolling of tongue, blood groups, ear lobes, widow’s peak, and color blindness.
+Prepared pedigree charts of any one of the genetic traits such as rolling of tongue, blood groups, ear lobes, widow’s peak, and colour blindness.

 g.
 Two plants and two animals (models/virtual images) found in xeric conditions.
 Comment upon their morphological adaptations.